weterpoo/IlliniStudent/backend/backend ReadMe.md

    Note that the venv might be different between everyone, it depends on what you called it PLEASE PLEASE DO NOT UPLOAD THE VIRTUALENV TO GITHUB! (it causes problems for you too!)

-   The flask server will run on your ip address (which can be dangerous so don't keep it running too long!) or you can access it by going to your web browser and typing
+   Run the flask application:
    ```
    $ python run.py
    ```

-   By default flask servers run on port 5000.
-See your console for more details on what port it is running at.
+   The flask server will run on your ip address (which can be dangerous so don't keep it running too long!) or you can access it by going to your web browser and typing
    ```
    localhost:5000
    ```
+   By default flask servers run on port 5000.
+See your console for more details on what port it is running at.